anon-blue/anon.blue/README.txt

      uyuyytyu shutdown C:
                                                   shiy
-             what did u say? cg a awhata whata wah      what are you diong now u uuuuuuuuthis is my place, in fact, my favorite one hof course can you write righ t here, right now?                           wonderfuuuuuuuuuuuuuuuuuuuuuuuuu!!! hahahahahahahahahahahahaha
+             what did u say? cg a awhata whata wah      what are you diong now u uuuuuuuuthis is my place, in fggt, my favorite one hof course can you write righ t here, right now?                           wonderfuuuuuuuuuuuuuuuuuuuuuuuuu!!! hahahahahahahahahahahahaha